ryantkoehler/vertools/docs/README_vertools.md

 ***venpipe*** needs the Vienna RNA library; Download this from here: https://www.tbi.univie.ac.at/RNA/

 Also see [README_ViennaRNA_RTK.md](/README_ViennaRNA_RTK.md)

+A script to download Vienna, build the (whole) package, then copy the library to link with vertools "get_build_Vienna.sh".
+This should be run from the top level vertools dir like this:

+    scripts/get_build_Vienna.sh

 ***plotmat*** needs the gd graphics library; Download this from wherever...  depending on platform?